Nitrokey/nitrokey-documentation/nethsm/operation.rst

 ~~~~~~~

 The NetHSM can not encrypt data, but it provides the public key which can be used for encryption.
-Please refer to the `Show Key Details <operation.html#show-key-details>`__ to learn more about how the retrieve the public key.
+To learn about how to retrieve the public key, please refer to chapter `Show Key Details <operation.html#show-key-details>`__.

 Data can be encrypted with OpenSSL as follows.